 Standard Wedding Photography Terminology

 - Color-Processed Color: This is a technique used when editing photos that results in the photo having colors that are very saturated in appearance.
-When a photograph has been color-processed, it is immediately noticeable and can add a very dramatic effect to certain photos; particularly outdoor shots.
-This effect should only be used on a select few of your photos.
+Processing a photo is the easiest way to give it that “finished” look.
+It can add a very dramatic effect to certain photos; particularly outdoor shots.
+I suggest choosing a few ideas in advance and sticking to them.

 - Hand-Tinted: Though originally done with film, this is a vintage technique that is used to alter black and white photos by coloring certain portions by hand using a wash.
-This is a popular technique still today, but now it is usually it is done using digital photo editing software.
+Overall, this is still a popular technique; but now digital editing software is used to accomplish the effect.

 - Sepia Tone: At first glance, many people see sepia tone photos as black and white, but it is actually a reddish brown color instead.
-This effect will give your wedding photos an antique appearance, and it should only be used a few photos that are planned in advance.
+This effect will give your wedding photos an antique appearance.
+I suggest choosing a few ideas in advance and sticking to a plan.

 - Fish Eye Lens: This is a lens that the photographer will place on their camera to create a specific effect that is similar to looking through the “peek hole” on your door.
-Essentially, it is a wide-angle lens that magnifies the center to give a rounded look to the edges of the picture.
-This should only be used for a few of your wedding photos, but it works very well if you are in a tight space.
+Essentially, it is a wide-angle lens.
+Except, it magnifies the center to give a rounded look to the edges of the picture.
+However, it’s best to use this technique for only a few pictures, such as your sparkler exit.
+Additionally, it works very well if you are in a tight space.

 - Proofs: This is the term used for all of the photos that were captured by your wedding photographer in their original untouched state.
-Most wedding photographers will supply two sets of pictures to you; your proofs which are untouched and your finals which are cropped, edited, and color-corrected to look as lovely as possible.
+Most wedding photographers will supply two sets of pictures to you.
+First, they give you “proofs” which are unaltered versions of your photos.
+Second, they’ll provide “finals” which are cropped, edited, and color-corrected versions of your photos.